attmme/Wazuh-SIEM-AWS-deploy/README.md

     ![Step 2](assets/1_wazuh_indexer/indexer/2.png)

-3. Run the `wazuh-install.sh` as admin.
+4. Run the `wazuh-install.sh` as admin.

     `$ sudo bash wazuh-install.sh --generate-config-files`

     ![Step 3](assets/1_wazuh_indexer/indexer/3.png)

-4. Later, we will copy the `wazuh-install-files.tar` to the different instances.
-If you have multiple indexes, it will also be copied on them.
+5. Later, you will need to copy the `wazuh-install-files.tar` archive to the other instances.
+If you have multiple indexer nodes, copy it to each of them as well.

     `$ sudo chmod 744 wazuh-install-files.tar`